koldovsky/typescript-workshop/step 03 - type definitions/readme.md

 });
 ````

-## Fix the bug with correct data type
+## V. Fix the bug with correct data type

 But there is a bug here: if you type value for priority field equal to *1* it won't work the right way,
 this task won't be marked as high priority.